-In California, special education is provided to children with disabilities between birth and the student's twenty-second (22nd) birthday.
+In California, special education is provided to children with disabilities between birth and twenty-one years of age.
 Federal and state laws protect you and your child throughout the procedures for evaluation and identification of special education placement and services.
-Parents of children with disabilities have the right to participate in the individual education program process, (IEP), including development of the IEP, and be informed of the availability of a free appropriate public education and of all available alternative programs, including public and nonpublic programs.
+Parents of children with disabilities have the right to participate in the individual education program process, including development of the IEP, and be informed of the availability of a free appropriate public education and of all available alternative programs, including public and nonpublic programs.